smarter-sh/community/contributors/guide/owners.md

 ## Automation using OWNERS files

-Kubernetes uses the Prow Blunderbuss plugin and Tide.
+Smarter uses the Prow Blunderbuss plugin and Tide.
 Tide uses GitHub queries to select PRs into “tide pools”, runs as many in a batch as it can (“tide comes in”), and merges them (“tide goes out”).